krtb/honday/README.md

 # honday
-An app for integrating data between Harvest and Monday.com
+An app to integrate data between Harvest and Monday.com